 Because too many people still have more bills than money.
-While the unemployment rate, dipping under 5% is relatively low, large corporations are still announcing mass layoffs, many people are underemployed and wages are stagnant.
+While the unemployment rate, currently at 6.7 % has been dropping, large corporations are still announcing mass layoffs, many people are underemployed and wages are stagnant.
 Unexpected medical bills can be catastrophic on the family budget, insurance doesn’t pay until large deductibles are met, and staggering student loan payments can weigh people down for decades.
 I’ve met many college-educated people who can’t find work in their educational field, working menial jobs just to survive.

 Also, some people continue to make poor choices, running up large credit card balances with high interest rates, taking out high-interest loans on new cars they don’t need, carrying large mortgage payments on homes they can’t afford and falling to other vices, like alcohol, tobacco and gambling that deplete meager paychecks.
 Once they default on their payment obligations, collectors, attorneys, lawsuits, garnishments, evictions and foreclosures often follow.